timburr1/timburr1.github.io/_posts/2020-02-19-gamemastering.md

 >Let the players role-play.
 >Encourage role-play by being lively when impersonating NPCs.
 >Fudge the monsters’ HP if a fight isn’t long enough or hard enough.
 N.B.: If you are a player, know that your DM will never do that.
 That was a joke.
 EDIT: I wrote more on this topic: 18 ways to increase combat duration.
 >Give the PCs a mysterious magic item.
 It is mysterious because even the DM has no clue what it does.
-The players coud spend hours toying with it trying to figure it out.
+The players could spend hours toying with it trying to figure it out.
 Eventually they’ll come up with a guess about what the item is for and you can just go with the flow and confirm the players’ guess.
 >Award enough XPs for the characters to level up.
 That’ll eat up 30 minutes or an hour.

 [TheGM.org - NPC Database](http://thegm.org/npcs.php)